-Items Example Vendors Cost Estimates Specialized TA To train local HIV program staff on the methods and process of audience segmentation, the use of tools, and the development of audience profiles A TA provider specializing in community engagement, marketing, and HIV program planning 5 days LOE (for all 4 audiences) Implementing partner To learn about the approach, organize and host focus group discussions/interviews with four subaudiences, and compile results Staff or consultant of local implementing partner 10 days LOE (for all 4 audiences) Focus group meetings (workshop costs) To implement focus group discussions N/A Variable Cost depends on number of participants (5-10), venue, meal/other costs, and total number of separate meetings.
-Incentives/stipends For participation in individual in-depth interviews N/A Variable Cost depends on the incentive type and value chosen and the number of interviews to be conducted.
+Items Example Vendors Cost Estimates Specialized TA A TA provider specializing in community engagement, marketing, and HIV 5 days LOE (for all 4 audiences) To train local HIV program staff on the methods and process of audience segmentation, the use of tools, and the development of audience profiles program planning Implementing partner Staff or consultant of local implementing 10 days LOE (for all 4 audiences) To learn about the approach, organize and host focus group discussions/interviews with four subaudiences, and compile results partner Focus group meetings (workshop N/A Variable costs) To implement focus group discussions Cost depends on number of participants (5-10), venue, meal/other costs, and total number of separate meetings.
+Incentives/stipends N/A Variable For participation in individual in-depth interviews Cost depends on the incentive type and value chosen and the number of interviews to be conducted.